 TGbe editor: Please revise the paragraphs of the subclause as shown below (all paragraphs are shown):[CID 4034, 7715, 6864, 7716, 7365, 5736, 5738]

-An AP affiliated with an AP MLD shall follow the rules defined in 35.3.4.4 (Multi-Link element usage rules in the context of discovery) for including a Basic variant Multi-Link element in a Beacon frame that it transmits or in a Probe Response frame, which is not an ML probe response, that it transmits.
+An AP affiliated with an AP MLD shall follow the rules defined in 35.3.4.4 (Multi-Link element usage rules in the context of discovery) for including a Basic variant Multi-Link element in a Beacon frame or a basic Probe Response frame (#4034) that it transmits.

-An AP affiliated with an AP MLD shall follow the rules in 35.3.4.2 (Use of ML probe request and response) for including a Basic variant Multi-Link element in a Probe Response frame, which is an ML probe response, that it transmits.
+An AP affiliated with an AP MLD shall follow the rules in 35.3.4.2 (Use of ML probe request and response) for including a Basic variant Multi-Link element in an ML probe response (#4034)that it transmits.

 An AP affiliated with an AP MLD shall follow the rules in 35.3.5.4 (Usage and rules of Basic variant Multi-Link element in the context of multi-link setup) for including a Basic variant Multi-Link element in a (Re)Association Response frame and in an Authentication frame that it transmits.

-A STA affiliated with a non-AP MLD shall follow the rules in 35.3.4.2 (Use of ML probe request and response) for including a Probe Request variant Multi-Link element in a Probe Request frame that it transmits.
+A STA affiliated with a non-AP MLD shall follow the rules in 35.3.4.2 (Use of ML probe request and response) for including a Probe Request variant Multi-Link element in an ML (#4034) probe request that it transmits.

-A STA affiliated with a non-AP MLD shall follow the rules in 35.3.5.4 (Usage and rules of Basic variant Multi-Link element in the context of multi-link setup) for including a Basic variant Multi-Link element in the (Re)Association Request frame and in the Authentication frame that it transmits.
+A STA affiliated with a non-AP MLD shall follow the rules in 35.3.5.4 (Usage and rules of Basic variant Multi-Link element in the context of multi-link setup) for including a Basic variant Multi-Link element in a (#7715) (Re)Association Request frame and in an (#7715) Authentication frame that it transmits.

-The Link ID subfield of the Per-STA Profile subelement carried in a Basic variant Multi-Link element is used in the context of multi-link discovery as described in 35.3.4.4 (Multi-Link element usage rules in the context of discovery) and multi-link setup as described in 35.3.5.4 (Usage and rules of Basic variant Multi-Link element in the context of multi-link setup).

-NOTE—The link ID of an AP affiliated with an AP MLD is a representation of the tuple consisting of Operating Class, Operating Channel, and BSSID of the AP affiliated with the AP MLD.
-The link ID is unique to every AP affiliated with an AP MLD.A STA affiliated with an MLD shall provide an indication of the presence of subfields carried in the Common Info field of the Multi-Link element via the subfields in the Multi-Link Control field.
+The value carried in the Link ID subfield of the Per-STA Profile subelement carried in a Basic variant Multi-Link element is unique to every AP affiliated with an AP MLD and is representation of the tuple consisting of Operating Class, Operating Channel, and BSSID of the AP affiliated with the AP MLD following the rules defined in 35.3.4.4 (Multi-Link element usage rules in the context of discovery). (#6864)

+(#6864)NOTE – When a STA affiliated with a non-AP MLD includes a Basic variant Multi-Link element in a (Re)Association Request frame, the Link ID subfield of the STA Control field contained in a Per-STA Profile subelement identifies the link requested for Multi-Link (re)setup.
+When a STA affiliated with a non-AP MLD includes a Probe Request variant Multi-Link element in an ML probe request, the Link ID subfield of the STA Control field contained in a Per-STA Profile subelement identifies the AP whose information is requested in the ML probe request (#6864).

-A STA affiliated with an MLD may include Link Info field in the Basic variant Multi-Link element that it transmits to provide complete or partial information of another STA affiliated with its MLD as defined in 35.3.2.2 (Advertisement of complete or partial per-link information.
+(#7716)A STA affiliated with an MLD may include Link Info field in the Basic variant Multi-Link element that it transmits to provide complete or partial information of another STA affiliated with the same MLD as the STA (#7365) as defined in 35.3.2.2 (Advertisement of complete or partial per-link information).

+An AP affiliated with an AP MLD shall not include a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element or another Basic variant Multi-Link element in the Per-STA Profile subelement of the Basic variant Multi-Link element for a reported AP. (#CID 5736)

+The Basic variant Multi-Link element when carried in the Neighbor Report element shall not include a Link Info field. (#5738)

 35.3.2.2 Advertisement of complete or partial information